h1

 Once cause of that, from which most of the others probably follow is that Phyllis is not a widow in her twenties, but a fifteen year old schoolgirl.
 She starts her diary (which is named Louise) when she and her parents move to the town of Byrdsville for the sake of her mother’s health.
 It’s never clear what exactly is wrong with the mother, but she’s always been an invalid, she’s going to die soon, and the nurse won’t let her husband and daughter see her because it makes her worse.

-There are three Byrds: Roxanne is Phyllis’ age, Douglass is in his early twenties and has been given a job by Phyllis’ father, and Lovelace Peyton, five, who want to be a doctor, and goes around prescribing peculiar remedies for illnesses people don’t have.
+There are three Byrds: Roxanne is Phyllis’ age, Douglass is in his early twenties and has been given a job by Phyllis’ father, and Lovelace Peyton, five, wants to be a doctor and goes around prescribing peculiar remedies for illnesses people don’t have.
 It’s supposed to be very cute, and it is, I guess.

 Anyway, The Byrds are extremely poor, and Phyllis’ father is a millionaire, and when Phyllis arrives in town, she finds that everyone is busy resenting her on the Byrds’ behalf.
 Things get better when Phyllis and Roxanne become friends, but that doesn’t bring everyone else around all at once.